Scott W. Tinker

-Dr. Scott W. Tinker (born November 15, 1959) is an American geologist, educator, energy expert, and documentary filmmaker.
+Scott W. Tinker (born November 15, 1959) is an American geologist, energy researcher, educator, documentary filmmaker and public TV host.
+He served as the director of the Bureau of Economic Geology at the University of Texas at Austin from 2000 to 2024 and concurrently as the State Geologist of Texas.^{[1]} He held the Edwin Allday Endowed Chair of Subsurface Geology in the Jackson School of Geosciences.
+Since 2024, he holds the titles of Director Emeritus of the Bureau of Economic Geology and Professor and Allday Endowed Chair Emeritus in the Jackson School of Geosciences at UT Austin.

-Tinker has contributed to higher education, mostly in the field of energy, while helping governments, industries, and academies to collaborate to tackle major societal challenges involving energy, environment, and economy.
+Tinker is the founder and chairman of the Switch Energy Alliance, a 501(c)(3) nonprofit organization focused on energy education through film and media.
+He co-produced and served as the on-screen guide for the documentary Switch (2012) on global energy, and executive produced and guided its sequel Switch On (2020) on global energy poverty.
+He is the executive producer and host of Energy Switch, a PBS talk show on energy and climate that debuted in 2022 and now airs in over 85% of PBS stations nationwide, and the host of EarthDate, a weekly public radio program airing on more than 470 stations across all 50 U.S. states.

 Early life and education

 Tinker was born in Centralia, Illinois, in 1959.
 His mother was Janice Wheeler Tinker and his father, C. N. "Tom" Tinker, was a geologist.
 In 1982, he completed a Bachelor of Science in Geology and Business Administration, Magna Cum Laude and Phi Beta Kappa at the Trinity University in San Antonio, Texas.
 He also received a Master of Science in Geological Sciences from the University of Michigan, Ann Arbor in 1985, and a Ph.D. in Geological Sciences from the University of Colorado, Boulder in 1996.

 Career

 Tinker's career in the oil and gas industry includes Robert M. Sneider Exploration in Houston, Texas (1982–83), Union Pacific Resources in Englewood, Colorado (1985–1988) and Marathon Oil's Petroleum Technology Center (1988–1999).
 He became the director of the Bureau of Economic Geology in 2000 at the University of Texas at Austin (2000–present).
 Tinker has served as the state geologist of Texas (2000–present) and he is now a professor, holding the Edwin Allday Endowed Chair of Subsurface Geology in the Jackson School of Geosciences at the University of Texas at Austin (2002–present).

 Tinker is the founder and Chairman of the non-partisan Switch Energy Alliance, a 501(c)(3), whose vision is to inspire an energy-educated future through films.
 He is the co-producer and on-screen guide for the feature-length documentary, Switch, the critically acclaimed film released in 2012 on global energy.
 He is also the writer and the on-screen guide for Switch On, released in 2019, about global energy poverty.

-Tinker has visited over 65 countries and made over 850 invited and keynote lectures to audiences globally.
+Tinker has visited over 65 countries and delivered over 850 invited and keynote lectures to audiences globally.